Nainik2509/Vuexy-React-Next-Js/docs/articles/how-to-add-calendar-app-in-starter-kit.md

 # How to add Calendar App in starter-kit

-Master uses [fullcalendar](https://fullcalendar.io/docs#toc) for Calendar App.
+Vuexy uses [fullcalendar](https://fullcalendar.io/docs#toc) for Calendar App.
 Follow these steps to integrate Calendar in starter-kit:

 1. Create a `store/apps` folder in `src/`
 2. Copy Calendar folder from `full-version/src/store/apps/` to `starter-kit/src/store/apps/`